NubeIO/rubix-ce-docs/docs/rubix-ce/settings/time.md

 # Changing the Date / Time Settings

-How to update the Rubix Compute date and time
+This section will guide you through the process of modifying the date and time on Rubix Compute.

 ![max800px](img/time-overview.png)

 ## Updating the Rubix Compute's time and date
-Set the time and date as required
+Adjust the time and date as needed.

-If the device is connected to the internet by default it will auto update so you do not need to set the time/data <br/>
+If the device is connected to the internet, it will automatically update, eliminating the need for manual adjustment. <br/>
 Plaease note - You may need to update the `timezone`

 ![max800px](img/select-date.png)

 ## Updating the Time Zone

-To set the Rubix Compute time zone, click on the button and set the zone as required <br/>
+To configure the Rubix Compute time zone, click on the button and select the desired zone. <br/>
-The default timezone is `Australia/Sydney AEST`
+By default, the timezone is set to `Australia/Sydney AEST`.

 ![max800px](img/set-tz.png)

 ## Enabling / Disabling the NTP Service

-To maintain the Rubix Compute time, the operating system calls external servers to fetch the current time for your set time zone.
+To ensure accurate timekeeping on Rubix Compute, the operating system retrieves the current time for your designated timezone by reaching out to external servers.

 ![max800px](img/time-ntp.png)